Nutrition recommendations for pre-school children

-Children should be offered a drink at each meal and snack and water should be available in between these times.
+Children should be offered a drink at each meal and snack and water should be available in between these times. .
 Drinks should be offered in an open cup or free flowing beaker.
-The British Dietetic Association recommend that ‘an open cup should fully replace a bottle at around 1 year of age, a free-flow, lidded beaker (that lets the liquid run out when held upside down) is also suitable, but the lid should be removed to make an open cup as soon as the infant has learnt how to drink’ (BDA, 2015) Water and plain milk are the best drinks to offer children as they will not damage teeth.
+The British Dietetic Association recommend that ‘an open cup should fully replace a bottle at around 1 year of age, a free-flow, lidded beaker (that lets the liquid run out when held upside down) is also suitable, but the lid should be removed to make an open cup as soon as the infant has learnt how to drink’6.
+Water and plain milk are the best drinks to offer children as they will not damage teeth.
 Fizzy drinks and energy drinks are not suitable for this age group.
 Squash should also be avoided as this can also be damaging to teeth (even the low sugar varieties).
 Sugary and fizzy drinks offered before mealtimes can fill children up and reduce their appetite at mealtimes.
 Tea and coffee are not suitable drinks for children aged 2-4 years as they contain tannins which can inhibit the absorption of iron from foods.
-Pure fruit juice can be offered at mealtimes only and for this age group it should be well diluted and offered as 1 part fresh juice to 10 parts water.
+Pure fruit juice can be offered at mealtimes only and for this age group it should be served as half pure juice/half water.
 From the age of 5 children can be given undiluted pure fruit juice but make sure this is still at mealtimes only and a small glass once a day (150ml) Avoid ‘fruit juice drinks’ as these contain only a small amount of fruit juice and have added sugar.

 The amount of fluid that a child needs can depend on a number of factors such as age, gender, activity levels and the weather.
-How much they drink will be individual to the child but as a guide adequate water intake from drinks should be for 2-3 year olds 1040ml/day and for 4-8 year olds 1280ml/day (BDA, 2017)
+How much they drink will be individual to the child but as a guide adequate fluid intake from drinks should be for 2-3 year olds 1040ml/day and for 4-8 year olds 1280ml/day7.

 The Department of Health recommends that all children aged 6 months to five years are given a vitamin supplement containing vitamins A, C and D every day (unless they are drinking more than 500ml (1 pint) of infant formula per day as formula is already fortified with certain nutrients).